Avoid These Common Mistakes in PDF Accessibility and Remediation

 Moreover, interactive elements like links and forms require proper descriptions.
 Without meticulous descriptions, assistive technology users remain unsure of their purpose and functionality, potentially encountering broken links or unclear form instructions.

 A single non-compliant interactive element renders the entire document inaccessible.
-Using a PDF compliance checker is advisable to ensure your document is inclusive.
+To ensure your document is inclusive, it is advisable to use a PDF compliance checker.

 5. Avoiding Alternative Texts